Factory vs Production Plant: What’s the Difference? (Comparison Table)

 Key Characteristics of a Production Plant

-• Can vary in size (small to large)
+• Can vary in size, from small workshops to large industrial complexes.

-• Can operate independently or within larger systems
+• Can operate independently or within larger manufacturing systems as part of the production chain.

 1. A factory is a large industrial facility.
 It converts raw materials into finished goods.
 In contrast, a production plant processes or assembles products.